Navigating life with anxiety

 Let’s say your thoughts are racing, your heart is beating fast, and you don’t know how to calm down.
 Instead of listing all the things that can go wrong, start making a mental list of something really mundane.
 Start listing different types of biscuits.
 Make a mental list of every film you’ve ever seen.
 Name songs that start with the letter R. Concentrating on this task will distract you from the stressful thoughts for long enough that your body will begin to calm down.
 Before you know it, your anxiety will reduce.

 If you find comfort in physical touch, tactile methods may be a good option.
-Tactile grounding involves your five senses, so touching a soft blanket, drinking a soothing cup of peppermint tea or splashing cold water on your face.
-Petting your cuddly dog or running your fingers through your hair are ways you can use tactile grounding to feel calmer.
+Tactile grounding involves your five senses.
+Touching a soft blanket, drinking a soothing cup of peppermint tea, splashing cold water on your face, petting your cuddly dog or running your fingers through your hair are ways you can use tactile grounding to feel calmer.
 This will distract your brain and get it out of the super-anxious loop it was in.

 Visual grounding helps you to focus on the here and now.
 Start to note the things around you.
 Make a mental list of all the green things you can see.
 Describe the pictures on your wall to yourself in great detail.
 Count the tiles in the kitchen.
 By acknowledging these things around you, you pull yourself back to reality.
-That’s the whole point of grounding; it’s a way to stop your anxious brain in its tracks and help you feel more grounded in reality.
+That’s the whole point of grounding: it’s a way to stop your anxious brain in its tracks and help you feel more grounded in reality.

 If you have an anxious child you might like to teach them one of the most popular and effective methods: the 5-4-3-2-1 technique.
 Take an inventory of the five senses.
 Start by noting five things you can see.
 Next, find four things you can feel.
 Then, list three things you can hear.
 Note two things that you can smell.
 Finally, find one thing that you can taste, even if it’s just water.